-We have audited Contra Costa Community College District's (the "District") compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2012.
+We have audited Contra Costa Community College District (the "District") compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of District's major federal programs for the year ended June 30, 2013.
 The District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the District's management.
-Our responsibility is to express an opinion on the District's compliance based on our audit.